-But, here is a list of cameras and tech that I used to create my library of images that I’m posting in this site.
+Here is a list of cameras and tech that I use to create images today, and those that I used to create the library of images that I’m posting in this site.

 I bought the 30D when it first came out and used it for about twelve years.
 It was at its end of life, needed repair which the camera guys at the repair shop laughed at when I took it in, and I could still get a certain kind of image from it, so I was still using it.